natalieagus/50005-2023/_os_labs/lab4_tinyOS_PartA.md

 You are required to finish the lab questionnaire on eDimension and complete two `CHECKOFF`{:.info} during this session.
 Simply show that your bsim simulates the desirable checkoff outcome for Part A and Part B (binary grading, either you complete it or you don't) of the lab.
 Read along to find out more.

+There will be no makeup slot for checkoff for this lab.
+If you miss the class in Week 4 with no LOA, you get zero.
+If you have LOA, show it to our TAs and you can checkoff during the following Week's Lab session or at the TA's discretion.
+{:.warning}

 ## Scheduler

 The timesharing system in TinyOS is supported by **a round-robin scheduler**,